tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 ![The JavaScript Console](_images/dom-3.jpg)

+**(Fun fact - if you click in the gutter next to the code listing, you can add and remove breakpoints that will interrup code execution whenever the debugger is open.
+You will then be able to inspect the values of variables, and step through your code)**

 Our `h1` selector seems to be correct - so what gives?

 ## IV.
 Waiting until the page loads